-There's no date on it, but there are enough clues for me to estimate closely that I wrote it in 1983 or 1984, when I was either a sophomore or junior in high school.
+There's no date on it, but my best guess is I wrote it in 1983 or 1984.
 I recall at least a couple of my friends generating characters, but we never played.
 It's 49 pages, lovingly hand-lettered in all caps, and seven pages of pencil illustrations by me, all on loose-leaf paper.
 Otherwise, if you've read Ron's essays you know what to expect, so enough chit-chat and on with the tour:

 [The game takes place] on the planet Orb, a planet geologically opposite Earth, in a dimension syncopatic with ours when certain celestial events take place.
 Orb is a world of magic and is populated by many races, eight of which are civilized (to a certain extent).
 The humans, first dwellers of Orb, were exiled to Orb as prisoners.
 The cyclops, one-eyed giants, silent, violent, and masters of weaponry.
 Gecko, lizardlike bipeds, a loud, ferocious, dim, warrior race.
 Darklings, four-armed, hairless humanoids, short of stature but nimble of finger.
 Chloi, sentient insects, intelligent, scholarly, and weak, but masters of the art of magic.
 Dwarves, bearded humanoids, short, brave, and boisterous Elves, slender, long-lived humanoids that are exceptionally skillful.
 Finally, the demon breed, half demon humans, evil, unpretty, three-fingered savages.